wp-plugins/wp-post-styling/readme.txt

 Tested up to: 3.4 alpha
 Stable tag: trunk

-Define custom styles for any specific post, page, or custom post type.
-Example: journal-style publications which want to provide a unique character for each article.
+Define custom styles for any post, page, or custom post type.
+Example: journal-style publications which want to create a unique design for articles.

 == Description ==